 CHOI Sangchul South-Korean, b.
 1946

-Choi Sangchul is a South-Korean artist, heir of the Dansaekhwa mouvement his characteristic work is field with asian philosophy, meditation and a closeness to nature that he channels through his physical body onto the canvas resulting in large abstract compositions from which the painters will is entireley removed.
+Choi Sangchul is a South-Korean artist, close to the Dansaekhwa mouvement.
+His characteristic works are filled with asian philosophy, meditation and a closeness to nature that he channels through his physical body onto the canvas resulting in large abstract compositions from which the painters will is entireley removed.

 In his most recent series “Mumool” (state of nothingness).
 Choi pushes minimalism to the point of withdrawing even the painters will, thoughts and control over the painting.
 Using tools such as stones or bamboo sticks - found in his studio’s surroundings - and black pigment, Choi follows strict rules that forbid his own subjectivity to alter the creative process.
 Resisting against artificiality, his intent is to “paint” as nature would.
 Choi believes he becomes himself a part of nature when his mind, freed of parasite thoughts, concentrates only on the movement.
 The finished work is not the esthetical satisfaction of the painter but the result, always, of a thousand repeated gestures: dropping a stone, tilting the canvas to let the stone roll...